fossxo/fossxo-gdd/source/glossary.rst

         the game as fast as possible.

     system
-        Systems contain the game's logic.
+        In an :term:`entity component system` architecture, systems contain the game's logic.
 Each system is executed every game loop over a collection of :term:`components <component>`.

     throwaway prototype
         A prototype is a version of software that is created to demonstrate core